-Welcome . . .
+Welcome ...

 ... to your stream!
-Trout Unlimited is excited to offer you and other Girl Scouts the chance to really get to know your home waters.
-Over the next three days, you will explore this stream as a scientist, an artist and an angler (person who fishes).
-Whether you come here all the time or have never been here before. we hope you learn something new.
+Trout Unlimited is excited to offer you the chance to really get to know your home waters.
+You will explore this stream as a scientist, an artist and an angler (person who fishes).
+Whether you come here all the time or have never been here before, we hope you learn something new.